-- Students will partner with the staff and instructors at UNM-G Adult Education to create a success plan for completion of all course subjects. - Students will create a plan of action to pursue short and long term academic and career goals. - Students will develop strategies to use for all life experiences: learning, communication, planning, time-management, self-advocacy, and perseverance. - Students will apply the skills and knowledge gained through UNM-G Adult Education to enhance their personal lives and engage more actively in their communities.
+- Students will partner with the staff and instructors at UNM-G ABE to create a success plan for completion of all course subjects. - Students will create a plan of action to pursue short and long term academic and career goals. - Students will develop strategies to use for all life experiences: learning, communication, planning, time-management, self-advocacy, and perseverance. - Students will use UNM-G ABE learning to enhance their personal life and involvement in the community.